Blockchain & Crypto-Assets 2026 Comparisons

 The transfer in ownership of crypto-assets is determined primarily by the functional control evidenced by the exclusive possession of a private cryptographic key associated with that specific asset.
 The execution of a digital signature authorising a transfer, followed by the network’s verification and recording of that transaction on the distributed ledger, updates the definitive legal ownership status.

 There are specific, complex legal and regulatory issues relating to the use of digital assets in collateral arrangements.
 Establishing a perfected security interest is challenging due to the intangible nature of the assets and the technical nuances of blockchain finality.
 Furthermore, inherent price volatility requires highly sophisticated valuation methodologies.
-To integrate margin trading safely into the regulated sector, the SFC issued a seminal circular on 11 February 2026 (“Circular on licensed corporations providing VA dealing services to offer financing for VA dealing and access to shared order book, and to safeguard client VAs relating to withdrawals”), permitting licensed VA brokers operating under omnibus accounts to offer VA margin financing to their securities margin clients.
+To integrate margin trading safely into the regulated sector, the SFC issued a seminal circular on 11 February 2026 (“Circular on licensed corporations providing VA dealing services to offer financing for VA dealing and access to shared order book, and to safeguard client VAs relating to withdrawals”), further supplemented by the HKMA’s “Guidance on Offering of Financing for Virtual Asset Dealing, Shared Order Book, and Client Virtual Asset Withdrawals” issued on 27 May 2026, permitting registered institutions (RIs) and licensed VA brokers operating under omnibus accounts to offer VA margin financing to their securities margin clients.
+Financing is based on the client’s financial capability and collateral (securities and/or VA).
+All existing securities margin financing requirements apply and are extended to VA financing.

 There are no statutory restrictions prohibiting firms that provide crypto-asset services from partnering with general banking and payment providers in Hong Kong.
 The HKMA has consistently issued explicit guidance mandating that authorised institutions adopt a risk-based approach rather than enforcing wholesale de-risking policies that categorically deny services to the digital asset sector.

 Protracted delays in account opening are common as banks conduct these complex risk assessments.
-Nevertheless, as the SFC and the HKMA have finalised and expanded their comprehensive licensing regimes through 2025 and 2026, the resulting regulatory clarity has improved institutional banking access for fully compliant, licensed operators.
+Nevertheless, the rollout of comprehensive licensing regimes has improved institutional banking access for fully compliant, licensed operators.

 ESG and sustainable finance requirements are increasingly applicable to digital assets and the firms that operate them in Hong Kong.
 The Hong Kong Exchanges and Clearing has implemented sweeping new climate-related reporting requirements based on the International Sustainability Standards Board IFRS S2 standards.
 Starting 1 January 2026, all large-cap listed issuers are subject to mandatory disclosure requirements regarding climate-related risks and opportunities affecting their business models.